-If you live in select California communities, you might be eligible for free internet access with the School2Home initiative.
+If you live in select California communities, you might be eligible for free internet service with the School2Home initiative.
 Some families won’t qualify for free internet but can get discounted internet for only $10 a month through national internet providers including AT&T and Frontier.

 Upgrade to an Unlimited Data Plan

 Unlimited cell phone data is back with many cellular networks.
 By upgrading to an unlimited plan that allows mobile hotspot capability, you can create your own free wifi hotspot.
 But, your speed and data usage can still be restricted when you’re in hotspot mode.

 Cell phone plans regularly change, but here are the current policies for the largest networks: